cloudeight/style-guidelines/git/README.md

 If you have trouble summarizing what a commit does, this may be because there are several changes that can't be explained in one commit summary.
 It is always better to split them into separate commits as small commits make the development process easier to understand and easier for developers to roll back changes if something goes wrong.

 ### Commit Often
-Regular commits help reduce the issue of being able to summarize what your commit does, as mentioned above.
+As mentioned above, regular commits help reduce the issue of being able to summarize what your commit does.
 Not only does this help relieve this problem it also helps get your code into the hands of other developers and contributors to the project, causing less merge conflicts and a much more concise, rapid workflow for everyone.

 ### Use Branches
 Always use branches when introducing backwards compatibility issues to older versions or if a large number of features are being implemented or removed from the project.
 This helps maintain an easier workflow and allows the "commit often" ideology to continue working.